LIVR-VUB/.github/profile/README.md

 ---

+> _“By unlocking liver cell biology, we pave the way for precision therapies in chronic liver disease.”_

 ## Mission
 Advance understanding of liver cell diversity, regeneration and fibrosis to drive novel biomarkers, in vitro disease models and therapeutic strategies for chronic liver disorders.